-Fall Semester of the 1st year:
+1. Fall Semester of the 1st year:

 - The first step is to determine the Ph.D. student's advising committee of three faculty members.
 The student must make an application to determine his/her main advisor after admission.
-The student shall submit the application form by Tuesday, October 11, 2022.
+The student shall submit the application form by Tuesday, October 10, 2023.
 The main advisor appoints two secondary advisors.
-The student undergoes interviews with his/her advising committee as needed. - The student decides which courses to take according to the guidance of the advising committee.
-The student must submit the course registration application form to the Graduate School Affairs Office, and register for Fall 2022 courses on the Educational Affairs Information System during the Wednesday, October 5 to Tuesday, October 18, 2022 period. - The students will make a "Research Plan" based on the "Research Guidance Plan explained in page 14. - Spring Semester of the 1st year: - Review of Research Guidance Plan and Research Plan - July of the 1st year: - Guidance on Research Guidance Plan and Research Plan - Beginning of Fall Semester of the 2nd year: - The student must make their Research Guidance Plan and Research Plan - December of the 2nd year:
+The student undergoes interviews with his/her advising committee as necessary. - 1.
+The student decides which courses to select according to the guidance of the advising committee.
+The student must submit the course registration application form to the Graduate School Affairs Office, and register for Fall 2023 courses on the Educational Affairs Information System between

+Thursday, October 5 and Wednesday, October 18, 2023.

+1 The students will make a "Research Plan" based on the "Research Guidance Plan" explained on page 12.

+2. Spring Semester of the 1st year:

+1 Review of Research Guidance Plan and Research Plan

+3. July of the 1st year:

+1 Guidance on Research Guidance Plan and Research Plan

+4. Beginning of Fall Semester of the 2nd year:

+- 1 The student must formulate their Research Guidance Plan and Research Plan - December of the 2nd year:

-- The student presents his/her first interim progress report (open to all faculty and students of YNU) to the advising committee of three in response to the guidance and research results of the previous year.
-The advising committee considers the report and decides what guidance is needed. - > Beginning of Fall Semester of the 3rd year: - The student must make Research Guidance Plan and Research Plan - October of the 3rd year: The student presents the second interim progress report (review of qualifications for writing a dissertation, open to all faculty and students of YNU).
+- (1) The student presents his/her first interim progress report (open to all faculty and students of YNU) to the advising committee comprised of three faculty members in response to the guidance and research results of the previous year.
+The advising committee considers the report and determine the guidance needed. - Beginning of Fall Semester of the 3rd year: - (1) The student must formulate Research Guidance Plan and Research Plan - October of the 3rd year: The student presents the second interim progress report (review of qualifications for writing a dissertation, open to all faculty and students of YNU).
 A "Pass" or "Fail" grade is assigned.
 Based on the results of the report, the advising committee decides whether the student is ready for a dissertation defense.
-Obviously, at this stage the student should have made substantial progress and be nearing completion of their dissertation.

-Students who are assigned a "Fail" grade for their second interim progress report may give the second interim progress report again in December of the 3rd year or the following academic year.

-- January of the 3rd year: The student who is assigned a "Pass" grade for his/her second interim progress report undergoes a preliminary defense, an oral presentation and defense in front of the committee of three faculty members (dissertation report will be open to all faculty and students of the YNU) in January of the 3rd year.
+Clearly, at this stage the student should have made substantial progress and be nearing completion of their dissertation.
+Students who are assigned a "Fail" grade for their second interim progress report may present the second interim progress report again in December of the 3rd year or the following academic year. - January of the 3rd year: The student who is assigned a "Pass" grade for his/her second interim progress report undergoes a preliminary defense, an oral presentation, and defense before the committee of three faculty members (the oral presentation will be open to all faculty and students of the YNU) in January of the 3rd year.
 A "Pass" or "Fail" grade for the preliminary defense is assigned. - April of the 3rd year: The student who is assigned a "Pass" grade for his/her preliminary defense submits a Ph.D. dissertation in April of the 3rd year.
-The Ph.D. dissertation defense committee (hereinafter "defense committee," selected at relevant faculty meetings, etc.) reviews the said dissertation and reports the results to the relevant faculty meetings, etc. - > June of the 3rd year: Final dissertation defense, an oral presentation in front of a committee of five faculty members is given in June of the 3rd year.
+The Ph.D. dissertation defense committee (hereinafter "defense committee," selected at the relevant faculty meetings) reviews the said dissertation and reports the results to the relevant faculty meetings. - June of the 3rd year: Final dissertation defense, an oral presentation before a committee of five faculty members is presented in June of the 3rd year.